scriptbuzz/aws-iot-esp32-arduino/README.md

 **Solution Summary**

-This solution establishes publish/subscribe connectivity between an ESP32 microcontroller and AWS IoT to read sensor values from the ESP32 and to send commands to the ESP32.
+This solution establishes publish/subscribe connectivity between an ESP32 microcontroller (Adafruit HUZZAH32) and AWS IoT to read sensor values from the ESP32, along with a datetime stamp from an internet NTP timeservers, and to send commands to the ESP32.
 With this foundational solution, you can now apply IoT Rules to store sensor readings, take action on sensor values, visualize sensor data, perform advances analytics, feed machine learning models, and more.

 **References**
 * ESP32 https://www.espressif.com/en/products/socs/esp32